CESNET/exafs/README.md

 Key contributions of the system are **user authorization** mechanism and **validation system for BGP commands**.

-Without ExaFS the system Root privileges are required for direct interaction with ExaBGP.
+Without ExaFS the system Root privileges are required for direct interaction with ExaBGP and networking hardware.
 ExaFS provides several user roles and access rights similarly to user roles in other software systems such as SQL.
-The user rights can be specified for various kind of sub-nets following the network topology.
+The system allows specifying user rights for various kinds of sub-nets following the network topology.

-Validation system for BGP commands assures that only error-free messages are passed to the system BGP API.
-Both syntax and access rights are validated before a new rule is saved to the database.
+Validation system for BGP commands assures that only error-free messages can pass to the system BGP API.
+Both syntax and access rights are validated before a new rule can be stored in the database.

 Thanks to the storage, all the rules can be restored quickly after a system reboot or failure.
 All rules are validated again, before sending them to ExaBPG from the storage, to prevent any malicious database manipulation.

-ExaFS is an integral part of daily cybersecurity tools at CESNET.
+ExaFS is an integral part of cybersecurity tools at CESNET.
 However, it can be used in any network where ExaBGP is available.

-On the picture below, you can see as the ExaFS is integrated into the network.
+See how is ExaFS integrated into the network in the picture below.

 ![ExaFS integration schema](./docs/schema.png)